-Hoops Rumors currently features a team of eight writers to bring you the latest NBA news, rumors, and analysis.
+Hoops Rumors currently features a team of seven writers to bring you the latest NBA news, rumors, and analysis.
 Let’s meet the team:

-Luke Adams is the full-time writer and editor for Hoops Rumors.
-A graduate of the University of Western Ontario, Luke currently resides in Toronto, Ontario.
-Having blogged for a variety of sports and music publications, including MuchMusic.com, he began writing for MLB Trade Rumors in September 2009, contributing hundreds of posts to the site over the next two-plus years before moving over to Hoops Rumors in January 2012.
-Luke's NBA fandom began in earnest in 1995, around the time Damon Stoudamire became the first draft pick to wear the expansion Toronto Raptors’ truly awful jersey.
-Luke brings to Hoops Rumors an expansive knowledge of the league and its Collective Bargaining Agreement.
-You can contact him here.
+Luke Adams is the lead writer, manager, and editor for Hoops Rumors.
+Luke began writing for MLB Trade Rumors in September 2009, contributing hundreds of posts to MLBTR over the next two-plus years before becoming the full-time editor, manager, and lead writer for Hoops Rumors in January 2012.
+He helped to launch Pro Football Rumors in January 2014 before returning to Hoops Rumors in May 2016.
+A graduate of Western University, Luke currently resides in Toronto, Ontario.
+Luke’s NBA fandom began in earnest in 1995, around the time Damon Stoudamire became the first draft pick to wear the expansion Toronto Raptors’ truly awful jersey.

 Christopher Crouse is a staff writer and social media specialist for Hoops Rumors.
 He is a graduate of Temple University’s Fox School of Business and he currently resides in the Philadelphia area.
 This former mathlete supports the Sixers and probably attends too many home games during their “rebuilding” effort.
 Chris’ basketball career ended after high school, but he is often compared to Ricky Rubio in current-day pick-up games.
 His dream is to become the GM of an NBA team and if his multiple fantasy basketball and football championships are any indication of future success, Adam Silver will be handing his future team the Larry O’Brien trophy several times.